 - Click Settings.

-- Next, scroll down to Waiting Room and click the toggle to the right so it turns blue to enable it.
+- Next to Waiting Room, click the toggle to the right so it turns blue to enable it.

-- You can also edit the waiting room screen title, logo and description that participants will see when waiting by clicking the pencil next to this option.
+- You can also edit the waiting room screen title, logo and description that participants will see when waiting by clicking Customize Waiting Room.

 * Note that you can also turn on the waiting room feature just for individual meetings.
-Just look for Enable waiting room under Meeting Options on the screen where you fill in the details for scheduling a meeting.
+Just look for Waiting Room in the Security section on the screen where you fill in the details for scheduling a meeting.

 Remove Uninvited Guests